Steve-Fenton/stevefenton.co.uk/src/pages/blog/2016/04/datadog-interactive-monitor-report.md

 The report shows you how the triggered monitors stack up week-by-week over the past six months, and allows you look for patterns that might help you reduce the number of alerts you receive.

-:::div{.inset}
+:::figure
 :img{src="/img/2016/04/datadog-monitor-tends.png" alt="DataDog Monitor Trends" loading="lazy"}
 :::

-The report is fully interactive and you can click to view single weeks, or specific servers, or specific alerts – and all the graphs on the page update.
+The report is fully interactive and you can click to view single weeks, or specific servers, or specific alerts - and all the graphs on the page update.